dpseidel/MovEco-R-Workshop/Materials/Day5/SelectionFunctions.md

 Building a RSF
 ==============

-Manual of Applied Spatial Ecology, Chapter 8, Resource Selection. <http://ecosystems.psu.edu/research/labs/walter-lab/manual/chapter-8-resource-selection>
+For another, more thourough example of building an RSF in R, see the Manual of Applied Spatial Ecology, Chapter 8, Resource Selection. <http://ecosystems.psu.edu/research/labs/walter-lab/manual/chapter-8-resource-selection>

 Step 1: Read in, Clean, and project all your Data
 -------------------------------------------------